Leandro-Gehlen/PP-Scratchpay-Challenge/README.md

 ---

-- See the section End to End test with insominia to know the body of the request that must be sent.
+- See the images folder to see End to End test with insominia to know the body of the request that must be sent.
 - Test the application using insominia or postman

 ## General Information about the challenge execution